wimrijnders/CmdParameter/README.md

 ## TODO

-- Make an example which contains **ALL* options types and combinations with actions Put the struct and the help output in this README.
+- Make an example which contains **ALL** options types and combinations with actions Put the struct and the help output in this README.
 - Allow concatenated short options (no parameters), e.g. `-AaBb`
+- `make test` should build DEBUG version of code